gcrtnst/sw-compdocs/sw_compdocs/04_SPECIALIST_EQUIPMENT.md

 A small equipment storage unit containing a handheld radio.

 Hold [lmb] transmit voice audio.
 Press [r] to cycle between frequencies 0~8, or turn the radio off.
-When a frequncy is selected, the radio will transmit and receive voice audio on that frequency only.
+When a frequency is selected, the radio will transmit and receive voice audio on that frequency only.
 Requires electric charge to function, and will recharge when placed into a powered small equipment storage unit.
 (Max Effective Range : 500m)

 ### PROPERTIES